Regular and systematic recording enables us to

 Butterfly releases at

-ceremonies There is an increasing and disturbing trend of live
+There is an increasing and disturbing trend of live

 butterflies being released at weddings, funerals and other ceremonies.